greenlynx/python-hello-world/README.md

 ![Lint/test/deploy](https://github.com/greenlynx/python-hello-world/actions/workflows/main.yml/badge.svg)
 ![Nightly checks](https://github.com/greenlynx/python-hello-world/actions/workflows/nightly.yml/badge.svg)

 This is a small 'hello world' example I've been using to experiment with building a simple Python lambda, and trying out some of the tooling in the Python ecosystem.
+It hosts a GET endpoint, and makes calls to a downstream REST API to construct its response.
+The downstream API is stubbed out in all tests, including integration tests, which run in an isolated environment, so this API can be tested in isolation on real AWS infrastructure.

 ![Architecture diagram](diagram.png)